-Course Code Title Credits WGS 5350 Men, Women, Marriage and Family Policy 3.0 WGS 5351 Transgenderism and Public Policy 3.0 WGS 5332 The Science and Social Science of Sexuality & Gender 3.0 WGS 5352 Practical and Professional Applications of Gender and Family Policy 3.0 Total Credits 12
+Course Code Title Credits

+WGS 5352 Practical and Professional Applications of Gender and Family Policy 3.0

+Total Credits 12

-Healthcare Administration Degree Type
+Healthcare Administration

 Master of Healthcare Administration

 Transforming Students Who Aspire Into Healthcare Leaders Who Inspire

 The University of St. Thomas Master of Healthcare Administration (MHA) program, offered within the Cameron School of Business, is designed for those individuals who are currently, or who aspire to be, leaders in a variety of healthcare settings.
 Today's health organizations need administrators who can manage the current components of healthcare, as well as lead the health sector in new directions.